Healthdirect Free Australian health advice you can count on.

 Read more on SA Health website

-Heat-related illness - Better Health Channel
+Heat-related health problems - Better Health Channel

 Heat kills more Australians than any natural disaster.
 Find out how you can treat and prevent heat-related illness, including heatstroke, heat exhaustion, heat cramp and heat rash.